INSTRUCTIONS:

 Answer the following questions in the “Response Tab” using data from the pivot tables.

-4. Borough-by-Borough Breakdown: Which borough appears to perform unusually well in one product category?
-Why might this be
+Which borough appears to perform unusually well in one product category?
+Why might this be?

-5. Units vs. Revenue: Choose a category where the units sold are high, but the total sales are relatively low.
-What does this tell you about the average price point and what might the business do in response?
+Choose a category where the units sold are high, but the total sales are relatively low.
+What is the average price point?
+What might the business do in response?

 Scenario: You’ve been asked by your manager to go beyond surface-level trends by generating your own pivot tables and calculating business implications based on scenarios, using the same dataset.
 This task will help you showcase your skills in data summarization, business reasoning, and quantitative modeling.